ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

 }
 ```

-This is a simple search request in the search API format.
+This is a simple `results` response in the search API format.

-The JSON instance (or payload) is an object, and is required to have a `meta` and `records` properties.
+Required objects in a `results` response are `meta` and `records` which are both specified in the basic example above, `collectionComponents` is optional and not specified.

 ### Meta object

-The `meta` object allows the server to tell the client information about the response it is giving, and how it determined the results.
+The `meta` object allows the `server` to tell the `client` information about the `results` response it is giving, and how it determined these results.
+The `meta` object is required in the `results` response.

-The `meta` object contains a `response`, `request`, and `components` object.
+The `meta` object contains a `response`, `request`, and `components` objects.

-The `meta` object is required.
+#### Response object

+The `response` object must include an `apiVersion` string, which specifies the API version used in the `results` response.

-The `response` object in the `meta` object provides version information about the components used in the response.
+The `response` object provides version information about the components used in the `results` response.
-Each key is one of the component types found in a response (`record`, `recordMeta`, `collection`, or `responseMeta`).
+Each key is one of the component types found in a `results` response (`record`, `recordMeta`, `collection`, or `responseMeta`).
-The values of these keys are objecets where the keys are component names and the values are the component data.
+The values of these keys are objects where the keys are component names and the values are the component data.

-#### `response`

-The `response` object must include an `apiVersion` string, which specifies the API version used in the response.
-The `response` object in the example also contains a `collectionComponents` object, which details the collection components used in the response.

 The `response` object is required.

-#### `request`
+#### Request object

 The `request` object contains an `apiVersion` and `componentsUsed` property.

-The `apiVersion` value is an object that allows the server to communicate to the client that it was provided with one specific API version, and used it as a different version.
+The `apiVersion` value is an object that allows the `server` to communicate to the `client` that it was provided with one specific API version, and used it as a different version.

-The `componentsUsed` value is an array which contains the list of component types the server has used to find the results.
+The `componentsUsed` value is an array which contains the list of component types the `server` has used to find the `results`.

 This includes components in the `query` and any `meta` components used, if any.

-#### `components`
+#### Components object

 The `components` object (within the the `meta` object) must only contain response meta components.

 The `acknowledgments` response meta component has only one required property which is `terms`.
-The remainng properties are defined in the JSON Schema file for this component.
+The remaining properties are defined in the JSON Schema file for this component.

-### `collectionComponents`
+### CollectionComponents object

 The `collectionComponents` object contains summary or statistical information about the results.
-Collection components may include information about results which are not returned as records in the response.
+Collection components may include information about results which are not returned as `records` in the `results` response.

-In the above example, there are no individual records returned, however the collection components used communicate that records exist for the search, and the number of records.
+In the above example, there are no individual `records` returned, however the collection components used communicate that records exist for the search, along with the number of records.
 This is similar to the Beacon response.

 The `collectionComponents` object must only contain collection components.

-### `records`
+### Records object

-The `records` property is an array of objects, where each object represents an individaul record, made up of record components and optional result meta components.
+The `records` property is an array of objects, where each object represents an individual record, made up of record components and optional result meta components.

 In the above example, there are no records returned for the search.
-Here is an example of a `records` array with some components.
+Below is an example of a `records` array with some components.

 ```javascript